Second-Hand-Friends/kleinanzeigen-bot/README.md

 It is the spiritual successor to [Second-Hand-Friends/ebayKleinanzeigen](https://github.com/Second-Hand-Friends/ebayKleinanzeigen) with the following advantages:
 - supports Microsoft Edge browser (Chromium based)
-- compatible chromedriver is installed automatically
+- does not require selenium and chromedrivers
 - better captcha handling
 - config:
   - use YAML or JSON for config files